BolunThompson/notes-2/Career.md

 	Research
 	Backend Gaming
 QUESTION:
+	Of the 3 career options, which is best?
+		Leaning toward applications.
+But systems are nice.
 	If I do a physics PhD, what are my eventual path?
 Which are these are likely or reasonable?
 		: What are the chances that I can't do one?
 		Data Science